 Jeff Rasansky, a Dallas Super Lawyer for 10 consecutive years answers pending questions about the recent accident at Six Flags theme park which resulted in the death of a patron.

 A Texas woman was fatally injured from a fall off a roller coaster at the Six Flags Over Texas in Arlington, reported on July 19th.
 This fatal accident is raising many legal questions from both local residents and visitors.
-The devastation to the family is compounded because the woman’s two children, who were also on the roller coaster, witnessed the horrific scene of their mother falling to her death.
-According to the report, one witness said the victim, Rosy Esparza, had asked a worker if her restraint was in the proper place before the coaster ride began.
+The devastation to the family is compounded because the woman’s two children, who were also on the roller coaster, witnessed the horrific scene of their mother falling to her wrongful death.
+According to the report, one witness said the victim, Rosy Esparza, had asked a worker if her restraint was in the proper place before the coaster ride began because she was concerned.

-With an investigation actively underway to determine the exact cause of the accident many questions still remain.
-In an effort to sort out questions from the public about this tragedy Jeff Rasansk, managing partner of Rasansky Law Firm, explains some of the most pressing legal questions.
+With an investigation actively underway to determine the exact cause of the accident, many questions still remain.
+In an effort to sort out questions from the public about this tragedy Jeff Rasansky, managing partner of Rasansky Law Firm, explains some of the most pressing legal questions.

 1) There seem to be a lot of potential parties here: Who is potentially liable when a visitor to a theme park is killed on a roller coaster?

 The primary liability will be assessed against the theme park, even if it’s later discovered that an employee was at fault.
-That’s because the park is responsible for making sure all employees are properly trained and doing their work without being under the influence of drugs or alcohol.
+That’s because the park is vicariously responsible for making sure all employees are properly trained.
 Even so, that doesn’t mean that the individual employee won’t also be potentially liable, depending on what he or she did prior to the accident.
 The roller coaster manufacturer may also have some liability, as well as the engineering firm that is responsible for the coaster’s design.
 As the real story of what happened emerges, it will be more clear which parties will be in the “liable” category.

 2) One news story said that the woman who died tried to tell the roller coaster workers that she wasn’t secured properly.
 How will that fact play into any case that is brought?